Bridging Prediction and Intervention Problems in Social Systems: Background

 For example, in pretrial risk assessment, the ``bureaucratic counterfactual" without any ADS comprises of judges' own discretion.
 An important question is whether decisions with ADS may be more or less biased than decisions without.
 In housing, \citet{johnson2022bureaucratic} study prioritization for housing vouchers and find that priority categories reflect a loose mix of values such as enforcing traditional ``deserving poor" distinctions, prioritizing local community ties, and addressing health needs, reflecting multiple, sometimes competing goals for assistance rather than a formally specified basis of allocation around specific housing outcomes.

 Therefore, current decisions made in these organizations reflect a combination of institutional policy, categorical prioritization, and human discretion.
 In \Cref{fig:Diagram}, this is represented via the database of prior decisions and outcomes ($D$,$Y$).
-In the next sections, we focus on formal problem formulations to catalog predictions vs. interventions.

 \paragraph{Institutional context as ADS deployment context. }